Micro Focus File Formats

 Microsoft has various formats for disk formatting.
 The FAT (or File Allocation Table) is the older technology used prior to Windows 2000 and many external storage devices are shipped with the initialization being FAT.
 The FAT format has a limit of 2 gigabytes per file.
 The FAT32 format raised the limit to 4 gigabytes per file.
 The NTFS format removed the 4 gigabytes limit.

 Many external USB storage devices ship with FAT.
 This is the lowest common denominator for moving data between platforms and is supported by Windows and UNIX systems.
 Micro focus files that are smaller than 2 gigabytes may easily be moved across the three disk formats.
 Files greater than 2 gigabytes in size and less than 4 gigabytes may be easily moved between FAT32 and NTFS.
 Files that are larger than 4 gigabytes require the NTFS format.
-Micro Focus,

 The sequential files may be divided into two groups, Line Sequential and Record Sequential.
 The Line Sequential files are associated with ASCII/Text files and usually contain variable length records with a record separator value (this may be a one or two byte value) between each record.
 Depending on how a Line Sequential file is created it could have fixed length records with spaces as the trailing pad characters.

 A Record Sequential file may contain fixed records or variable length records.
 The record sequential files with fixed length are a series of concatenated records or data strings of a predefined length.
-A record sequential file with variable length is a series of concatenated records or data strings of varying lengths preceded by a record descriptor word (RDW) that defines the length of the record..
+A record sequential file with variable length records is a series of concatenated records or data strings of varying lengths preceded by a record descriptor word (RDW) that defines the length of the record.
 A header record is placed at the start of the file when the file is created.

 The two types of sequential files are discussed in more detail in the following sections of this document.
-Micro Focus,

 Line Sequential files are ASCII/Text files.
 Depending on how the file is created it may have fixed or variable length records.
 The separation of the individual records is maintained by the use of delimiter bytes between the records.
 For Windows this is usually a two byte value consisting of a Carriage-Return and Line-Feed (or CRLF), the hexadecimal notation is x'0D' and x'0A'.
-For UNIX systems this is usually a one byte value consisting of a Line-Feed (or LF), the hexadecimal notation is x'0A'.
+For Linux or UNIX systems this is usually a one byte value consisting of a Line-Feed (or LF), the hexadecimal notation is x'0A'.

-The data strings that are included in a record should be display or print text using the ASCII encoding format.
+The record content for Line Sequential files should be display or print text using the ASCII encoding format.
 Hence the name ASCII/Text files.
-These files should not contain packed or binary data strings.
-Micro Focus,
+These files should not contain data strings that are stored in a Packed-Decimal or Binary format.

 Data is stored in records with predefined, fixed lengths concatenated into a contiguous string of data from the beginning to the end of the file.
 The file size must be a multiple of the record length.
 Record separator byes are not used.
 There is no Micro Focus header record.
 The record length is determined by the record definition in the COBOL program.
 When using MFE or ES/MTO Batch Facility and the file utility programs the record length is determined from the catalog or the LRECL value included with the JCL.
 The Data File Converter (DFCONV) uses a filename.PRO file to store the file information.
 If the .PRO file does not exist the user is prompted for the file information and this information is then stored in a .PRO file.